itsjoekent-archive/mr.ringer/CONTRIBUTING.md

 $ npm start
 ```

 This will rebuild the library on file-save and rerun unit tests.
 It is suggested to also install an editor extension for [Prettier](https://prettier.io/) ([Atom](https://atom.io/packages/prettier-atom), [VS Code](https://github.com/prettier/prettier-vscode)).
+Code changes will automatically run through Prettier regardless on Git commit.

 ### Code style